SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 #.
 DYNMAITE-LSKvsCD4.cfg
 #.
 DYNAMITE-BvsCD4.cfg

-The configuratio files are stored in the directory ``EpigenomicsTutorial-ISMB2017/session2/step3/input``.
+The configuration files are stored in the directory ``EpigenomicsTutorial-ISMB2017/session2/step3/input``.
 They list all parameters that are needed for a run of *DYNAMITE*.
 To help you customise these files for later usage, we explain the essential parameters here:

 * open_regions_Group1: One ore more files containing candidate transcription factor binding sites for samples belonging to group 1